PHLAK/blog.chriskankiewicz.com/content/cactuscon-2014-ctf-writeup.md

 ### Reconnaissance

 At this point we have everything we need to start gathering intel.
+The path traversal attack plus the file tree give us access to the complete source code of the application as well any other files on the server with laxed permissions.
-To save some time, I'll now go over some of the key files your investigation should have turned up and their significance:
+To save some time, I'll now go over some of the key files our investigation should have turned up and their significance:

-First, in `/etc/passwd` you will find the user "ghost":
+First, in the `/etc/passwd` file we tried above we find the "ghost" user:

     ghost:x:1000:1000:ghost,,,:/home/ghost:/bin/bash

-This, along with the contents of `/etc/group` let us know the ghost user has sudo access:
+This, along with the contents of `/etc/group` let us know the "ghost" account has sudo access:

     sudo:x:27:ghost

-So, if we can gain access to the "ghost" user account we can read the contents of flag.txt.
+Thus, if we can gain access to the "ghost" user account we can read the contents of flag.txt.

 Okay, let's go back to the image submission form, specifically, the hidden `file_hash` form field.
-By viewing the source of the ImagesController at `/images/media?file=....//....//Controller/ImagesController.php` we can now see that this hash is checked against a hash of the file name:
+By viewing the source of the ImagesController at `/images/media?file=....//....//Controller/ImagesController.php` we see that this hash is checked against a hash of the submitted file's name:

     if (!$file['error'] && $hash === $this->hashFile($file['name'])) {

-Looking at the he main hash action we see a check against the file's extension:
+Looking at the main `/images/hash` action we see a check against the file's
+extension:

     // Get the file name
     $fileName = trim($this->request->data['fileName']);